Your Medicare 101 Video

 What You Need To Know

-Medicare is a federal program that provides individuals 65 years or older healthcare coverage.
+Medicare is a federal program that provides healthcare coverage to individuals 65 years or older.
 Original Medicare coverage is broken into two parts—Part A and Part B—and is accepted by nearly every doctor and hospital in the country.
 Medicare Part A covers inpatient or hospital stays while Part B covers outpatient or medical care.

 Together, Part A and B cover about 80% of the typical healthcare costs seniors face.
 Leaving a few significant gaps in coverage.
 Medicare Supplement (Medigap) and Medicare Advantage plans are policies designed to help extend coverage, lessen costs, and ultimately give beneficiaries peace of mind at all times.